copper-engine/copper-monitoring/client/README.md

 > Web GUI for Copper Engine

-Monitoring GUI for Copper Engine.
-Uses JMX to connect to your copper application.
+Monitoring GUI for Copper Engine is web application that uses JMX to connect to your copper application and show you current state of it in human friendly mode.

 So far provieds you:
 * information about applications current state
     * number of active/broken workflows